 COVID-19 Driver’s License Changes: Does Your State Require a Road Test?

-Waiving the Road Test for Licensure
+Waiving the Road Test for a Drivers License

 Second, many states are relying on parents to make the call about their teen’s driving skills, requiring them to vouch for their son or daughter’s skills.
-Some states also require proof of driver’s ed or a minimum number of hours of driving lessons to waive the road test.
+Third, most states also require proof of drivers ed and/or a certain hour of driving lessons to waive the road test.

 States With Road Test Waivers in Place